 The process of marriage registration is not very complex but it drags on for days.
 When you add in the usual government and Embassy bureaucracy it becomes frustrating and tiresome.
 Most expats and foreigners simply drop off all their documents with a lawyer and return 10 days later to collect their marriage certificate.
 Their costs offset transportation to and fro and all the usual queue standing and getting all the documents into the correct order.

-Take it from me you would be better off letting someone else get the grey hairs in Asia.
+Take it from me you would be better off letting someone else get the grey hairs in Asia when it comes to Thai marriage registration.